 Bipolar disorder is a term that is often misunderstood and misdiagnosed.
 It is regularly confused in popular media with other disorders that may have some similarities.
-The confusion has prevented many individuals from being able to obtain the help they really need to feel better.
+Unfortunately, the confusion has prevented many individuals from obtaining the help they really need to feel better.

 Some estimates of Bipolar disorders suggest it occurs in approximately 2.4 to 4.7% of the U.S population.
-This is a serious illness that affects literally millions of people.
+Thus, this is a serious illness that affects literally millions of people.
 Bipolar disorder can strike virtually anyone, regardless of gender, race, education, or class, from pre-teens to seniors.

 What is Bipolar disorder?